verekia/js-stack-from-scratch/tutorial/9-redux/README.md

 We are going to need 2 packages in this part, `redux` and `react-redux`.

-- Run `npm install --save redux react-redux`.
+- Run `yarn add redux react-redux`.

 Lets start by creating 2 folders: `src/client/actions` and `src/client/reducers`.